 I’ve been diagnosed with type 1 diabetes, what do I do now?

-People living with type 1 diabetes have lifelong daily insulin injections or use an insulin pump, test their blood glucose level multiple times a day, need to be conscious of their diet and eating healthy food, and participate in regular physical activity to help manage their diabetes.
+The diagnosis of Type 1 diabetes can feel overwhelming.
+You have just found out you will require lifelong insulin therapy, which means daily insulin injections or using an insulin pump, testing your blood glucose levels several times a day, watching your diet and eating healthy food, and making sure you get regular physical activity to help manage your diabetes.

 Step 1: Register with the NDSS

-The National Diabetes Services Scheme (NDSS) is a free program sponsored by the Australian Government that subsidises the cost of blood glucose testing supplies and offers free needles and syringes to people who take insulin.
+The National Diabetes Services Scheme (NDSS) is a free program sponsored by the Australian Government.
+It subsidises the cost of blood glucose testing supplies and offers free needles and syringes to people who take insulin.
 It is available to all Australian residents who have been diagnosed with diabetes.

 To register with the NDSS, you must fill in a form and have it signed by a doctor or a diabetes educator.
 For more information about registering with the NDSS including accessing the form, click here.